palantir/atlasdb/docs/source/miscellaneous/doc/adr/0017-transactions3.md

     3. The Paxos round is then committed on that node (as part of response handlers of (b)), plus other nodes.
     4. We then block until we get read consistency many nodes (QUORUM or EACH_QUORUM for us).

-It is possible that we may fail in 2(ii) or 2(iii).
+It is possible that we may fail in the second or third sub-step of step 2.
 However, some nodes may have performed the mutation recommended from a successful Paxos round and not others, with the user receiving a failure response (or no response at all).

 This seems fine as long as we ensure that any relevant Paxos rounds for values we read have resolved; in practice this is accomplished with the SERIAL consistency level.
 However, reading at SERIAL is costly.
 Furthermore, there is another